 Well, it’s not so much a story as a description of a place I visited: Picture a funnel, like the inside of a tornado.
 We’re looking down into the center of the funnel.
 In the very center is an empty place.
 I’ve colored it white for contrast, but it’s more like a black hole.
 Or call it the “still point in the turning world.”

 The sides of the funnel are thoughts, feelings, interpretations, stories.
-The whole of consciousness, what I’ve been calling positively oriented perception, spinning in a vicious circle.
+The whole of consciousness, what I’ve been calling positively and negative perception, spinning in a vicious circle.
 Human consciousness only?
 I don’t know.
 Perhaps the section of the funnel we can see is human consciousness, but that may change farther down the funnel, or farther above our position.
 There appears to be no end to this funnel, above us or below.
 We’ll come to that in a moment.

 We’re staring down into the funnel.
 The farther down the funnel we look, the closer the walls of the funnel seem to get to that empty spot in the middle, and also the more refined become the interpretations, stories, and ideas, all that positively-oriented perception.